 Sunshine Coast Regional Council will provide a landscaping and maintenance service to the Brightwater Estate over and above the standard level of service applied by the regional council.

-The overall operational costs associated with the provision of the higher level Brightwater Estate landscaping service for the 2016/17 financial year has been determined to be approximately \$163,502.
-For the 2016/17 financial year the special charge levied on the rateable land will yield a sum of approximately \$178,776.
+The overall operational costs associated with the provision of the additional Brightwater Estate landscaping service for the 2014/15 financial year has been determined to be approximately \$178,711 once council is fully responsible for maintenance of the estate.